sasquatch678/A-Painted-World---Remastered/Gameplay/Quests.md

 ### Knights of the Nine
 Delayed until the player reaches level 10.

+### Shivering Isles
+No changes, visit the Strange Door in Niben Bay whenever you like.
+Suggest being a bit higher level, between 10 and 20, but no hard requirement.

 ### Player Homes
 - Battlehorn Castle: Fully complete the Fighter's Guild Questline; Talk to Modryn Oreyn and appoint him as your second in command.
 - Frostcrag Spire: Talk with Raminus Polus after Defeating Manimarco